 A trip to Ireland is a time to forego the nondescript corporate hotel chain in favor of friendly accommodation options that immerse your family in Irish hospitality.
 Consider booking a stay in a rural bed and breakfast, a farm stay, or a cozy cottage rental.

-In general, basic four-star accommodation in Ireland is around $200-300 per night in the summer months, and that includes properties in central Dublin.
+In general, basic four-star accommodation in Ireland is around $200-350 per night in the summer months, and that includes properties in central Dublin.
 The caveat is you must plan ahead: most properties have a limited number of rooms that can comfortably sleep four, and these are often booked months in advance.

 Once those are gone, you’ll have to book two rooms, doubling your accommodation costs.
-I’ve helped many clients in the spring for summer travel that had to pay $400-500 each night at a hotel that was half that amount a few months earlier because of this.
+I’ve helped many clients in the spring for summer travel who had to pay $400-500 each night at a hotel that was half that amount a few months earlier because of this.

 If you do opt for a more rustic experience, even if just for a night or two, you can easily find options in the three-star quality range for around $100-150 a night.
 Rooms will be basic, but clean.
 On-site amenities will be limited (probably just a small breakfast room and very limited front desk staff), but the service is typically still very friendly.